-What Do Investors Need To Know About the SECURE Act?
+What Do Investors Need To Know About the Secure Act?

 Starting in 2021, the new law will make employer-sponsored retirement plans available to long-term part-time workers.
 The SECURE Act changes the minimum number of hours an individual has to work to be eligible for an employer-sponsored retirement plan.
 Prior to the new law, employers were not required to offer workers who work less than 1,000 hours every year (roughly 19 hours a week over 52 weeks) to participate in their sponsored plan.
 However, the SECURE Act lowers this threshold for eligibility to either one full year with 1,000 hours worked or three consecutive years of at least 500 hours (roughly 9.5 hours a week over 52 weeks).
 Part-time workers must be 21 years old by end of the three-year period to be eligible for the plan.

-6. Increase in the maximum contribution rate for participants in auto-enrollment 401(k) plans from 10 percent to 15 percent
+6. Increase in the maximum contribution rate for participants in auto-enrollment 401(k) plans from 10% to 15%

-Previously, an employer was unable to set a QACA contribution rate exceeding 10 percent for any year.
-The SECURE Act raises the 10 percent cap to 15 percent, except in the first year an employee participates in the plan.
+Previously, an employer was unable to set a QACA contribution rate exceeding 10% for any year.
+The SECURE Act raises the 10% cap to 15%, except in the first year an employee participates in the plan.
 This delay is intended to ease savers into contributing higher amounts to their accounts.

 7. Qualified distributions from retirement plans for birth or adoption